paralect/ship/doc/docs/deployment/overview.md

 To make your application work in modern browsers and be secure, you need to configure SSL certificates.
 The easiest way is to use [CloudFlare](https://www.cloudflare.com/), it allows you to set up SSL in most simple way by proxying all traffic through CloudFlare.
 Use this [guide](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/).

-CloudFlare allows exporting DNS records from other services like [GoDaddy](https://www.godaddy.com/).
-Also, you can buy domain inside CloudFlare.
+Cloudflare can be used as DNS nameservers for your DNS registrar, such as [GoDaddy](https://www.godaddy.com/).
+Also, you can buy and register a domain in Cloudflare itself.

 If you are deploying in AWS you can use [AWS Certificate Manager](https://aws.amazon.com/ru/certificate-manager/) for SSL.